 The conversation pack encourages students to examine the effectiveness of current state, national and international approaches to managing the harms associated with the use of illicit drugs and the misuse of prescription and over-the-counter drugs.
 In guided conversations, they can explore the realities faced by young people, police and politicians in a society where preventable drug deaths, hospitalisations and criminal activity continue despite multi-million dollar health and law enforcement budgets.

-Smarter About Drugs: A conversation pack and a video about its use in the classroom have been officially launched by Associate Professor Yvonne Bonomo, a physician in Adolescent Medicine and Director of the Department of Addiction Medicine at St Vincent’s Hospital in Melbourne.
+Smarter About Drugs: A conversation pack and a video demonstrating its use in the classroom have been officially launched by Associate Professor Yvonne Bonomo, a physician in Adolescent Medicine and Director of the Department of Addiction Medicine at St Vincent’s Hospital in Melbourne.

 “We need to change the way we talk about drugs and alcohol in Australia and address the issues we face in both a scientific and a humane way,” said A/Prof Bonomo.